ARTICLE I – Name, Form of Organization, and Purpose:

 4.3 Duties.

-2. Vice-President.
+- Vice-President.
 In absence of the President, the Vice-President shall perform the duties of the President.
-He shall also keep full records of the golf competitions.
+They shall also keep full records of the golf competitions.

-3. Secretary.
-The Secretary shall keep the minutes of all meetings of the Corporation and the Board of Directors.
-He shall also keep a Membership Roll and assist the Vice-President in keeping full records of the golf competitions.
+- Secretary.
+The Secretary shall keep the minutes of all meetings of the TCGA and the Board of Directors.
+They shall also keep a Membership Roll and assist the Vice-President in keeping full records of the golf competitions.

-4. Treasurer.
-The Treasurer shall collect all revenues and make all disbursements for the Corporation.
-He shall submit a written report of all receipts and expenditures during the year at the Annual Meeting.
+- Treasurer.
+The Treasurer shall collect all revenues and make all disbursements for the TCGA.
+They shall submit a written report of all receipts and expenditures during the year at the Annual Meeting.

 ARTICLE V – Annual Meeting:

 5.1 Annual Meeting.
-The annual meeting for the corporation will be held on or before November fifteen of each year.
-At least ten written days’ notice shall be given to the members.
+The TCGA Annual Meeting will be held each year on or before November fifteen.
+At least ten days’ written or electronic notice shall be given to members.

 5.2 Other Meetings.
-Other meetings held by the Corporation shall be held at such a time as designated by the President.
-At least five written days’ notice shall be given to the members.
+Other meetings held by the TCGA shall be held at such a time as designated by the President.
+At least two days’ written or electronic notice shall be given to the members.

 5.3 Voting.
-Each member is entitled to one vote on any matter that comes to the floor.
-Representation of five members shall constitute a quorum at annual and other meetings.
+Each member is entitled to one vote on any matter that comes to the floor, but may authorize any number of delegates to attend annual or other meetings.
+Representation of three members shall constitute a quorum at the TCGA Annual Meeting and other meetings.

 ARTICLE VI – Association Affairs:

-6.1 The control and management of the Corporation, its affairs, and its competitions shall be entrusted to the Executive Committee.
+6.1 The control and management of the TCGA, its affairs, and its competitions shall be entrusted to the Executive Committee.

-6.2 The Executive Committee shall be empowered to discuss and act upon all matters on behalf of the corporation during the periods between the annual meetings.
+6.2 The Executive Committee shall be empowered to discuss and act upon all matters on behalf of the TCGA during the periods between the TCGA Annual Meetings.

 6.3 The Executive Committee shall meet at the request of the President and two members will constitute a quorum.